SCROLL DOWN FOR CONNECTING TRAILS AND TRAIL UPDATES

 Paved pathways in the area

-Most of the riding I do is along Utah's paved trail systems.
+A lot of the riding I do is along Utah's paved trail systems.
 There are many miles of these paved trails and more to come.
 We have great trails along the Jordan River through Salt Lake City, and many suburb cities, all the way south to Utah Lake.
 More along the Ogden and Weber Rivers in Weber County.
 Another along the Provo River in Utah County.
 There is a 13 mile pathway along the new Legacy Highway.
 And a trail project to pave the old Denver Rio Grande rail line, running from west of Ogden at the north side of Roy Utah, all the way through Farmington to join the Legacy Pathway.
 All of this trail is paved now, from the north side of Roy into West Bountiful, though some of it is along Legacy and part on the Prospector Trail.
-One can also cross over to the Legacy Pathway using the Farmington Creek Trail.
+One can also cross over to the Legacy Pathway using the Farmington Creek Trail or ride straight through on the rail trail.
 There is a map for that on my Rail Trail pages.
 In February of 2012 the two mile section between Legacy and the Jordan River Trail was completed.
 You can now ride all the way through from Roy Utah to 146th South in Bluffdale Utah.
 Probably not in one ride though.
 See my Legacy Trail page for details.

 There are many other paved trails around the area, but most of the ones that I have checked out are fairly short.
 Many of the trails shown here, also have shorter side trails, mostly going to trailheads or street connections.
 One trail I could mention is the Parley's Trail in Salt Lake City.
 When I rode it, the trail was about 3 miles long, but has some very steep grades as much as 11%.
 Some day this trail will run from the mouth of Parley's Canyon west to the Jordan River Trail.